XinJingHao/XinJingHao/README.md

 - 👋 Hi, I’m @XinJingHao
 - 👀 I’m interested in **Deep Reinforcement Learning**, **GPU accelerated Particle Swarm Optimization** and their application on **mobile robots**.
 - 🌱 I’m a Ph.D. student at Shanghai Jiao Tong University, China.
-I am currently a visiting student at Nanyang Technological University, Singapore.
+I am also a visiting student at Nanyang Technological University, Singapore.

 <!---